supcik/academic-www/content/docs/writing-markdown-latex.md

 #### Option `highlight_languages`

 The `highlight_languages` option allows you to specify additional languages that are supported by highlight.js, but are not considered "common" and therefore are not supported by default.
-For example, if you want source code highlighting for Go and clojure in all pages, set `highlight_languages = ["go", "clojure"]` in `config.toml`.
+For example, if you want source code highlighting for Go and clojure in all pages, set `highlight_languages = ["go", "clojure"]` in `params.toml`.
 If, on the other hand, you want to enable a language only for a specific page, you can set `highlight_languages` in that page's preamble.

 The `highlight_languages` options specified in `config.toml` and in a page's preamble are additive.
-That is, if `config.toml` contains, `highlight_languages = ["go"]` and the page's preamble contains `highlight_languages = ["ocaml"]`, then javascript files for *both* go and ocaml will be included for that page.
+That is, if `params.toml` contains, `highlight_languages = ["go"]` and the page's preamble contains `highlight_languages = ["ocaml"]`, then javascript files for *both* go and ocaml will be included for that page.

 If the `highlight_languages` option is set, then the corresponding javascript files will be served from the [cdnjs server](https://cdnjs.com/libraries/highlight.js/).
 To see a list of available languages, visit the [cdnjs page](https://cdnjs.com/libraries/highlight.js/) and search for links with the word "languages".